gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 All of the communication on wire in Digital Era of ours started with one landmark research paper, ***A Mathematical Theory of Communication*** by **Claude Elwood Shannon** in 1948.
 This one paper started the field of *Information Theory*.

 **Information theory** studies the transmission, processing, extraction, and utilization of information.
-Information is what is transmitted over unreliable medium
+Information, is your text/photo/audio/video, that needs to be transmitted over unreliable medium, i.e. Wifi, Mobile Network, LAN, etc.,
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsxMjM0OTkzODYxLC03NTgxNjU0
+BnZm1cbiIsImhpc3RvcnkiOls5ODg0NzM1NTksLTc1ODE2NTQw
-MDAsLTE4OTE1MjM0NzEsMTc4MTYwOTIxOSw5NTUxMDUwNjAsMT
+MCwtMTg5MTUyMzQ3MSwxNzgxNjA5MjE5LDk1NTEwNTA2MCwxMD
-A1ODI0OTU2MSwxNTkxMTI1Njg4LC0xMTA0MzE0MTIwLC0xMTQy
+U4MjQ5NTYxLDE1OTExMjU2ODgsLTExMDQzMTQxMjAsLTExNDI5
-OTExODA0LC02Njk0MTA0NDhdfQ==
+MTE4MDQsLTY2OTQxMDQ0OF19
 -->